openvinotoolkit/open_model_zoo/demos/python_demos/3d_segmentation_demo/README.md

                         file.
 Input order is: native T1, native T2, T2-FLAIR,
                         post-Gadolinium contrast T1
   --full_intensities_range
+                        Optional.
 Take intensities of the input image in a full range.
 ```

 Running the application with the empty list of options yields the usage message and an error message.